Biden administration extends federal eviction moratorium for one final month - News Break

 That eviction pause ran through December and was extended through January, March, June, and now through July.

-The post Biden administration extends federal eviction moratorium for one final month appeared first on Florida Phoenix .
+The post Biden administration extends federal eviction moratorium for one final month appeared first on Iowa Capital Dispatch .